Uncertainty-Aware Remaining Lifespan Prediction from Images: Experiments and Evaluation

 An overview of the experimental results, including our method, the chronological age (CA) baseline, and the previous state-of-the-art by Fekrazad et al. \cite{fekrazad2023estimating}, is presented in Table~\ref{tab:results}.
 Our method achieves the best performance across all datasets, substantially reducing mean absolute error compared to both baselines.

-Figure~\ref{fig:errorbuckets_combined} provides a detailed analysis of model performance across different remaining lifespan ranges on the Faces Only dataset.
+Figure~\ref{fig:errorbuckets_combined} provides a detailed analysis of model performance across different remaining lifespan ranges on the Faces Only dataset for the first fold.
 The comparison between binned true and predicted errors demonstrates that our uncertainty estimates are well-calibrated across most buckets.